Toma-Shops-2025/MyPartsRunner247/TECHNICAL_SUMMARY_FOR_ATTORNEY.md

 **Technical Documentation prepared for legal review**
 **Date: January 22, 2025**
-**MyPartsRunner Development Team**
+**MY-RUNNER.COM Development Team**
 **Contact: infomypartsrunner@gmail.com | 502-812-2456**

 ---

-*This document contains technical information about the MyPartsRunner platform and should be reviewed in conjunction with the legal documents for comprehensive attorney review.*
+*This document contains technical information about the MY-RUNNER.COM platform and should be reviewed in conjunction with the legal documents for comprehensive attorney review.*